wildsonbbl/gnnepcsaft_mcp_server/README.md

 A: The server can automatically fetch molecular information from PubChem.

 **Q: What calculations are supported?**
-A: Density, vapor pressure, enthalpy of vaporization, critical points, and ePC-SAFT parameter estimation.
+A: Density, vapor pressure, enthalpy of vaporization, critical points, and PC-SAFT parameter estimation.

 **Q: Is this open source?**
 A: Yes, it is licensed under the GNU General Public License v3.0.